pyblosxom/pyblosxom/docs/source/dev_architecture.rst

    a Request object

-Functions that implement this callback should make the modifications to the data dict in place--no need to return anything.
+Functions that implement this callback should make the modifications to the data dict in place---no need to return anything.

 cb_commandline